 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, X-rays and infection prevention and control.
 They had clear records of the results of these audits and the resulting action plans and improvements.
+Audits seen by the inspectors showed that results regularly maintained at 100%.

 The registered manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-The dental nurses had annual appraisals.
+The whole staff team had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
-We saw evidence of completed appraisals in the staff folders.
+We saw evidence of completed appraisals in the staff folders and dates for the next appraisal set.
+The practice manager explained that appraisals were conducted off site and did not have a finish timeframe.
+This encouraged confidentiality and staff to be open and honest during appraisal and they were not felt rushed if they had something significant to discuss.

 Staff told us they completed mandatory training, including medical emergencies and basic life support, each year.
-The General Dental Council requires clinical staff to complete continuous professional development.
+The General Dental Council requires clinical staff to complete continuous professional development CPD).
+There was a designated champion who monitored staff training to ensure that all staff were up to date with their training which was needed for them to complete their role.
 Staff told us the practice provided support and encouragement for them to do so.